type0-1/type0-1/README.md

 # Hey!
 My name is Samson. 👋

-### I am a first year student studying a BSc. in Computer Science at DCU!
+### I am a student studying a BSc. in Computer Science at DCU!
 <br>
 <p>I have a massive passion for programming when it comes to solving problems using code and expanding my knowledge of approaching solutions.
-At the moment, I am doing this with Python to solve University Labsheets, Kattis and Leetcode.</p>
+At the moment, I am doing this with Python to solve University Labsheets and website problems like Codewars and Leetcode!</p>
 <br>
-<p>As I continue to learn other languages, I will solve the same and more problems using other languages! 😀</p>
+<p>As I continue to learn other languages, I will solve the same and more problems using said languages! 😀</p>
 <br>

 # Here are some things to know about me: